Skip to content

 Is the eruption site open for a visit?

-The eruption site at Mt.
-Fagradalsfjall and the new eruption site by Sundhnúksgígar is closed.
+The eruption site at Sundhnúksgígar is closed for public access, however, you can visit the previous eruption site at Mt.
+Fagradalsfjall.
 Check for the most recent updates on Our news website and Safetravel.is These websites are updated regularly to keep you informed.

 Is the eruption still ongoing?